 At Anna's House in Thornham which is close to many of the coastal cycle routes you can hire secure bike lockers which can accommodate up to two bikes and kit.
 Magazine Wood which is directly on the Peddars Way trail also has bike storage facilities.

 Cycle HireWheel Travel, Snettisham

 Quality cycles delivered straight to you on the Norfolk Coast Adults from £25 and Kids £15.
-Contact email@example.com.
+Contact email@example.com or go to the 'Wheel Travel Norfolk' website.
 It really is that simple!